smartinternz02/SI-GuidedProject-54434-1660985856/Grocery App Final Project/Grocery-App-main/README.md

 # Virtual Internship - Android Application Development Using Kotlin

-This repository contains the Project 2 (Grocery App) which was assigned as an internship project by SmartInternz Android Application Development Using Kotlin Internship
+This repository contains the Project 2 (Grocery App) which was assigned as an internship project by SmartInternz

+NAME --> SUDHANSHU PUROHIT

 GOOGLE DEVELOPER PROFILE URL --> https://g.dev/sudhanshu_purohit